-The SAQ data showed that 2% of production plants had more than 100 recorded accidents in the past 12 months, in which 1% reported more than 20 serious accidents.
+The SAQ data showed that 2% of production plants had more than 100 recorded accidents in the past 12 months, and 1% reported more than 20 serious accidents.
 We will engage with these high-risk supplier manufacturing sites and work toward enhancing their occupational safety.
-Data from the SMETA audit also showed 64 non-compliances, with remedial actions having already been taken on 55 of them.
-We will continue to engage with suppliers on the remaining 9 issues for which corrective actions are still pending.
-Corrective actions for the health and safety risks found through the Sedex's SAQ answers and non-compliance by SMETA were shared with other suppliers to improve health and safety management.
+Data from the SMETA audit also showed 190 instances of health and safety non-compliance, with remedial actions having already been taken with respect to 167.
+We will continue to engage with suppliers on the 23 instances of non-compliance for which corrective actions are still pending.
+Corrective actions for the health and safety risks found through the Sedex's SAQ answers and non-compliance by SMETA were shared with other suppliers in an effort to improve health and safety management (FY2023).